Gnork/StromaFramework/README.md

 ### classification

 This software classifies medical image data and decides whether the image is a Stroma image or not.
-An image is classified as Stroma, if it contains at least 60% Stroma.
+An image is classified as Stroma, if it contains more than 60% Stroma.

 ### program entry point
 ```